jobvandijk/GroupAssigment_group6/README.md

-# GroupAssigment_group6
+# GroupAssignment_group6
- Group assigmnet for the drug discovery challenge
+ Group assignment for the drug discovery challenge

+_Add info needed to run the code properly_

+ABC